marcoct/test-site/_pages/index.md

 # The Gen team
 {: style="text-align: center"}
 Gen was originally created by [Marco Cusumano-Towner](http://web.mit.edu/marcoct/www/) at the [MIT Probabilistic Computing Project](http://probcomp.csail.mit.edu/), which is led by [Vikash Mansinghka](http://probcomp.csail.mit.edu/principal-investigator/).
-Gen continues to evolve with the help of a group of core contributors including ..., in concert with a community of open-source contributors.
+Gen continues to evolve, guided by a team of core contributors including ..., in concert with a community of open-source contributors.